Safe Candle Containers for Candle Making: What Avoid and What to Use

 Shape and Diameter

-I don’t hear this candle-making tip talked about much, but it solves the most common candle container problem.
+I don’t hear this candle-making tip discussed much, but it solves the most common candle container problem.
 Giving good reason to examine the shape and diameter of a candle container.

 Let me explain,